pkorner218/Ribosome_Diricore_pipeline/README.md

 The entire pipepline including reference files is ~18 GB large.
 Please ensure you have this much space in your system before starting the download.
 One option to decrease space usage is to only download the relevant Reference files for your target species.

+Please ensure that you have permissions to write in the folders and to execute all scripts before attempting to start the analysis !

 ## Package Content and Folder structure